 Such as weather.
 The UK government have just funded a £1.2billion supercomputer for the MET office to better predict the weather.
-This is 6 x better than they currently have now and will give a better understanding of global warming and storm prediction.
+This is 6 x better than they currently have. and will give a better understanding of global warming and storm prediction.

 It shows trends

 statistics can help us tackle and contain problems.
-Police use data and statitis to help police problem areas or tackle issues before they get out of hand.
+Police use data and statistics to help police problem areas or tackle issues before they get out of hand.

 Machines can learn from data

 MIT recently developed an antibiotic using a machine learning algorithm.
-In laboratory tests, the drug killed many of the world’s most problematic disease causing bacteria, including some strains that are resistant to all known antibiotics.
+In laboratory tests, the drug killed many of the world’s most problematic disease causing bacteria.
+This included some strains that are resistant to all known antibiotics.

 Increases productivity & Operational efficiency

-Data can be used to help businesses run smarter, using predictive analysis, automated processes, made to order and many other smarter ways of working can be beneficial to businesses.
+Data can be used to help businesses run smarter.
+Using predictive analysis, automated processes, and other smarter ways of working can be beneficial to businesses.

 Data about environments can mean life or death situations.
 With sensors collecting data on temperature, gases and movement area can be monitored safely ensuring danger to humans is alerted before it’s too late.